Sherlock (TV series): Series 4 (2017)

 By October 2013, a fourth series was commissioned, with scripts planned.
 Moffat told The Telegraph in January 2014, "we're all keen to continue", but said it had been difficult to co-ordinate the lead actors' schedules.
 Filming began on 4 April 2016 at Pinewood Studio Wales, and lasted until 5 August.
-In May 2016 it was announced that Toby Jones had been cast as a villain from Sherlock Holmes lore.
+In May 2016, it was announced that Toby Jones had been cast as a villain from Sherlock Holmes lore.
 The fourth series premiered on 1 January 2017, with "The Six Thatchers".
 The second episode "The Lying Detective" aired on 8 January 2017; the last episode "The Final Problem" aired on 15 January 2017.

 Future

+During the production of the fourth series, many Sherlock fans erroneously believed that the series would have a "secret fourth episode", and the television miniseries Apple Tree Yard was a cover for this.
+The rumour was proven to be false, leading to some controversy within the fandom.

 In January 2014, Moffat stated that a fifth series had been plotted by himself and Gatiss; however, by the release of the fourth series in January 2017, they had not yet decided whether to produce it.
 Cumberbatch and Moffat in particular have expressed interest in continuing at some point in the future, but there are no immediate plans.
-In January 2019, Gatiss stated that due to the conflicting schedules of Cumberbatch and Freeman, a potential fifth series is still up in the air.
+Moffat also stated that due to the conflicting schedules of Cumberbatch and Freeman, a potential fifth series is still up in the air.
 Freeman has expressed the opinion that Sherlock is "never a completely shut door" and noted his interest in returning to the programme should the material be of sufficient quality.